 Where Bergson is concerned, I'll answer immediately that, in fact, it's quite simple; the situation is quite simple.
 Why?
 I'll choose a few important dates: Matter and Memory, 1896; Bergson's next book, Creative Evolution, 1907.
 To my knowledge, Creative Evolution is the first philosophy book to take cinema into account explicitly and considerably, to the point that the fourth chapter of Creative Evolution in 1907 is entitled: "The cinematic mechanism of thought and the mechanistic illusion".
 In 1907, this consideration of the cinema was still very early.
 Fine.
 Matter and Memory is from 1896, the date, the fetishistic date in the history of cinema, namely the Lumières's projection, the Lumières's projection in Paris in December 1895.
 I can say quite generally that Bergson cannot at the time of Matter and Memory take explicit account of cinema even if he knows of its existence.
 In 1907, he can do so, and he takes advantage of it.
-But strangely -- and that will already pose a problem for us -- strangely, if you read Creative Evolution and Matter and Memory, what do you tell yourself?
-You tell yourself that in Creative Evolution, he explicitly accounts for the existence of cinema, but according to him, in order to denounce an illusion that cinema promotes, not inventing it but, according to Bergson, one that's hitherto known to which cinema gives an extension.
+But strangely -- and that will already pose a problem for us -- strangely, if you read Creative Evolution, he explicitly accounts for the existence of cinema, but according to him, in order to denounce an illusion that cinema promotes, not inventing it but, according to Bergson, one that's hitherto known to which cinema gives an extension.

 So -- and the title of the chapter, "The cinematic mechanism and the mechanistic illusion" - it's a question of denouncing an illusion or it seems to be, one would think that it's a question of denouncing an illusion.
-My question is, if on the contrary, in the 1896 Matter and Memory, Bergson in a certain way was not much more in advance, and completely engaged there not with something that cinema invented, but something that he invented in the field of philosophy, something that cinema was inventing in another domain.
+My question is, if on the contrary, in the 1896 Matter and Memory, Bergson in a certain way was not much more in advance, and completely engaged there with something not that invented by cinema, but that he invented in the field of philosophy something that cinema was inventing in another domain.
 This would perhaps be a way of explaining the unusual character of Matter and Memory.
 But Bergson therefore leads us to a sort of confrontation of cinema and thought, or situates itself within this confrontation, no problem.

 For Kant, for Kant, it's clearly less obvious, if only by the dates, so as a result, what interests me in the Critique of Judgment is this.
 In Matter and Memory, I can say, because I am obviously asking you one thing, that is, those taking the course this year are to read two books.
 You're to read yourself Matter and Memory, and in fact, for next week, I'd like you to have read the first chapter of Matter and Memory.
-Ah, you have to, you have to, otherwise ... otherwise you mustn't come, that's it.
+Ah, you have to, you have to, you have to, otherwise ... otherwise you mustn't come, that's it.
 And then afterwards, the Critique of Judgment.